-All tenants exchanging properties will be expected to bear the full associated costs, including any statutory inspections that Freebridge are required to make, and will accept the property 'as seen', with the exception of any necessary priority repairs.
+All tenants exchanging properties will be expected to bear the full associated costs, including any statutory inspections that Freebridge are required to make, and will accept the property 'as seen', except for any necessary priority repairs.

 Tenancy Fraud

 We are committed to ensuring that our properties are available to those who are eligible and in housing need.